 While the Cenotes and beaches of the Riviera Maya are very different from the Canadian rivers, we can learn some valuable lessons from this incident.

 We choose a location according to your comfort level.
 Before the session, I like to find out which photos you hope to shoot and discuss your swimming and diving comfort level.
 We will then choose a site that meets your vision and where you will feel at ease.
 As well, the season is another factor to choose the right location.
 Sunlight orientation vary with season and a good venue on January may not work on July!

-To know more about my Underwater Trash The Dress Sessions.
+To know about my underwater sessions